"""Calculate, convert, and reduce phasor coordinates.

 ) -> tuple[NDArray[Any], NDArray[Any], NDArray[Any]]:

-"""Return phasor coordinates with values out of interval replaced by NaN.
+"""Return phasor coordinates with values outside interval replaced by NaN.

 Interval thresholds can be set for mean intensity, real and imaginary